-In general, fleets with Command 2 and particularly Command 3 ships like having Comms Net flotillas around to help them do everything they'd like to do but are usually too busy to do.
-Repair and navigate tokens are usually in particularly high demand for such ships.
+In general, fleets with Command 2 and particularly Command 3 ships like having Comms Net flotillas around to help them do everything they'd like to do but are usually too busy.
+Repair and navigate tokens are usually in high demand for such ships.

 - FFG has ruled (wisely) in the FAQ/errate PDF that Jamming Field's effect is not optional.
 It is always turned to "on."

 - Jamming Field only works against squadron-on-squadron violence.

 - Jamming Field affects all attacks involving a squadron within distance 1-2 of its ship, whether they are coming from or going to the squadron involved.